 Germany has allowed same-sex couples to register civil partnerships that legally fall short of formal marriage since 2001.
 Unlike many other European countries, including Spain, the Netherlands and, most recently, France and Britain, it hasn’t moved toward allowing full same-sex marriage.

 The court ruled on a challenge to the existing rules from a woman who was denied permission to adopt a Bulgarian girl whom her partner had adopted.
 It ordered the government to draw up new legislation by June 2014.

-It said the German constitutional provision that “marriage and the family shall enjoy the special protection of the state,” cannot be used to justify ruling out same-sex partners adopting the other partner’s adopted child.“In marriage as in a civil partnership, adoption provides the child in the same way with legal security and material advantages in terms of care, support and inheritance law,” presiding judge, Ferdinand Kirchhof, said.
+It said the German constitutional provision that “marriage and the family shall enjoy the special protection of the state,” cannot be used to justify ruling out same-sex partners adopting the other partner’s adopted child.

 Though the ruling means that same-sex couples can now adopt the same child on an individual basis, they still cannot adopt children together as a couple.
 Germany’s main gay rights group called for that to be changed after the ruling.